RoCA: Robust Cross-Domain End-to-End Autonomous Driving: Proposed Approach:

-Our proposed E2E pipeline consists of a base E2E model and our proposed \ours module.
-The base model, \eg~\cite{jiang2023vad, sun2024sparsedrive}, typically has two parts: 1) a scene encoder $st(.; \theta_{st})$, which converts the input images into scene features/tokens, and 2) a motion planner $h(.; \theta_h )$, which consumes these scene tokens to predict trajectory; $\theta_{st}$ and $\theta_h$ are learnable parameters.
-The \ours module contains a Gaussian process model, denoted by $g(.;\theta_g,\kappa)$, where $\kappa(.)$ is the GP kernel function and $\theta_g$ denotes the learnable parameters in th e module.\footnote{See~\cite{seeger2004gaussian} for more details on Gaussian processes.} Figure~\ref{fig:main} shows the system diagram.
+Consider a driving scene at time $t$ consisting of an ego vehicle and a set of surrounding agents.
+Given a sequence of multi-view images $I_t$, along with the ego status information (that includes pose, velocity, acceleration), the objective of \ours is to jointly predict: (i) an ego trajectory $(\mathrm{p}_\mathrm{w}, \mathrm{c}_\mathrm{w})$ that supports safe and efficient driving, and (ii) the motion trajectories of surrounding agents $(\mathrm{p}_\mathrm{w,a}, \mathrm{c}_\mathrm{w,a})$.
+Our proposed end-to-end (E2E) pipeline consists of two components: a base E2E model and the \ours module.
+The base model, \eg~\citep{jiang2023vad, sun2024sparsedrive}, typically includes: 1) a scene encoder $st(\cdot; \theta_{st})$, which converts input images into scene features/tokens, and 2) a motion planner $h(\cdot; \theta_h)$, which consumes these tokens to predict trajectories; $\theta_{st}$ and $\theta_h$ are learnable parameters.
+Figure~\ref{fig:main} illustrates the overall system architecture.

+\textbf{\ours{} Preliminaries of GP.} To enhance robustness across domains, \ours{} incorporates a Gaussian Process (GP) model.
+A GP can be viewed as an infinite collection of random variables such that any finite subset follows a joint Gaussian distribution.
+For a set of inputs $V = \{v_1, \dots, v_n\}$, the corresponding function evaluations satisfy: where $\mu$ denotes the mean vector and $K(V, V)$ is the covariance matrix induced by the kernel function.
+Predictions at unlabeled points are obtained by conditioning on the observed data, yielding a closed-form Gaussian posterior.
+The \ours{} module instantiates this GP-based formulation as $g(\cdot;\theta_g,\kappa)$, where $\kappa(\cdot)$ is the kernel function and $\theta_g$ represents the learnable parameters.\footnote{See~\citep{seeger2004gaussian} for additional details on Gaussian Processes.}

 \textbf{Base E2E model.} The scene encoder extracts features from the input multi-camera images and cross-attends learnable queries/tokens with these features.
 Specifically, the scene encoder produces ego tokens $\mathrm{e}$, and agent tokens $\mathrm{a}$ (among other possible tokens), which encode key information for the ego vehicle and of the other surrounding vehicles.
 The motion planner then takes the ego and agent tokens, and predicts the trajectories for both the ego and other vehicles: $\mathrm{p}_{pred}, \mathrm{c}_{pred}, \mathrm{p}_{pred,a}, \mathrm{c}_{pred,a} = h(\mathrm{e,a};\theta_h)$, where $\mathrm{p}$ denotes the waypoints and $\mathrm{c}$ denotes the trajectory class (\eg total number of classes can be 16 trajectory groups for each driving command of turn left, turn right, and go straight.)